Trump tells Christians they won't have to vote after this election

 It was not clear what the former president meant by his remarks, in an election campaign where his Democratic opponents accuse him of being a threat to democracy, and after his attempt to overturn his 2020 defeat to President Joe Biden, an effort that led to the deadly insurrection at the US Capitol on Jan.
 6, 2021.

-The Trump campaign did not immediately respond to a request for clarification of his comments.

-I love you Christians.
-I'm a Christian.
-I love you, get out, you gotta get out and vote.
-In four years, you don't have to vote again, we'll have it fixed so good you're not going to have to vote.

-Trump was speaking at an event organized by the conservative group Turning Point Action in West Palm Beach, Florida.
+Trump was speaking at an event organised by the conservative group Turning Point Action in West Palm Beach, Florida.

 Trump said: "Christians, get out and vote, just this time.
 "You won't have to do it anymore.
 Four more years, you know what, it will be fixed, it will be fine, you won't have to vote anymore, my beautiful Christians."